-When we launched Messaging, the goal was simple: to keep your whole church connected through the week, not just on Sundays.
-Now the tool you already use to reach your congregation can do something new — deliver your message as a push notification, straight to your members' phones.
+When we launched Messaging, we wanted to keep your whole church connected through the week, not only on a Sunday.
+Now the tool you already use can do something new.
+It can deliver your message as a push notification, straight to your members' phones.

 This is rolling out now as part of the Messaging beta.
 Please watch the quick video below: